What is Community Development?

 - Explore possible projects/services with the community and local groups/organisations and invite them to be part of resulting action plans

-Identifying ‘social priorities’ on which to focus Council resources
+Identifying ‘Social Priorities 2021-2023’ on which to focus Council resources

-In early 2019, the Community Development team asked almost 1000 community members across the City’s 19 suburbs about what they love about their suburb and what their concerns are.
+In early 2021, the Community Development team asked community members across the City’s 19 suburbs about what they love about their suburb and what their concerns are.
 The team also collated data sets for each suburb including Australian Bureau of Statistics 2016, the Australian Early Development Census 2018, crime statistics from the WA Police and district level data from the Department of Communities.
-Over 59 local services and organisations working within the communities also presented their insights into what is happening for our residents.
+Local services and organisations working within the community also presented their insights into what is happening for our residents.

-The following four priorities across five suburbs have been identified for the Community Development team to focus on for the next two years with a view to replicating successful projects in other suburbs:
+The following four priorities have been identified for the Community Development team to focus on for 2021 to 2023:

 |Armadale South:||Youth engagement and education|